hridyesh-gupta/Cafe-Landing/README.md

-# Cafe Landing Page
+# Espresso-Entry

-Welcome to the Cafe Landing Page repository!
+Welcome to this Cafe Landing Page repository!
 This project showcases a beautifully designed landing page for a coffee shop, crafted with HTML, CSS, and JavaScript.
 It's the perfect way to highlight your cafe's unique atmosphere and offerings online.

 ## Features